felangel/bloc/docs/flutterweathertutorial.md

       |-- weather_state.dart
 ```

-There are 4 states our weather app can be in:
+There are four states our weather app can be in:

 - `initial` (before anything loads)
 - `loading` (during the API call)
-- `success` (if our API call is successful)
+- `success` (if the API call is successful)
-- `failure` (if our API call is unsuccessful)
+- `failure` (if the API call is unsuccessful)

 The `WeatherStatus` enum will represent the above.